How Judas Priest Began Their March to Stardom on ‘Sin After Sin’

-After all, at this point in time Judas Priest remained a promising but unproven proposition, still lurking in the commercial shadow of Black Sabbath and Led Zeppelin, despite the significant creative growth spurt undertaken between 1974's uneven Rocka Rolla and 1976's astonishingly accomplished Sad Wings of Destiny.
+After all, when Sin After Sin arrived on April 8, 1977, Judas Priest remained a promising but unproven proposition, still lurking in the commercial shadow of Black Sabbath and Led Zeppelin, despite the significant creative growth spurt undertaken between 1974's uneven Rocka Rolla and 1976's astonishingly accomplished Sad Wings of Destiny.

 First out of the gate, "Sinner" was a monument to the progressive metallic songwriting achieved on Sad Wings, written by Tipton and Halford, graced with a stunningly atmospheric guitar solo from Downing, and culminating in a metallic crescendo and Halford shriek.
-Next up was a groundbreaking cover of folk singer Joan Baez's "Diamonds and Rust," already attempted for the previous LP, but now completed for the majors and some much needed radio airplay.
+Next up was a groundbreaking cover of Joan Baez's "Diamonds and Rust," already attempted for the previous LP, but now completed for the majors and some much needed radio airplay.